Missed the April 16 deadline?

 Respond to Agency Notices

 After the deadline, the agency follows up with notices and questions about your narrative or financials.
-Ignoring them can trigger decertification proceedings under 49 CFR 26.87 — an advisor helps you respond completely and on time.
+Reevaluation decisions are exempt from the § 26.87 removal procedure (49 CFR 26.111(b)) — there is no Notice of Intent and no informal hearing first, so if you go silent the next letter can be the written decertification decision itself.
+An advisor helps you respond completely and on time.

 Submit Late — the Right Way